Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 V. DEFINITIONS

-The abuse of a position of power, trust, or vulnerability for sexual purposes, including obtaining financial, social, or political benefits. - Sexual Abuse
+- Sexual Exploitation: Misuse of power, trust, or vulnerability for sexual purposes, including financial, social, or political gain.

-- Zero Tolerance: No tolerance for any form of PSEAH
+- Zero Tolerance: No tolerance for any PSEAH

-- Victim-Centered Approach: Prioritizing the safety, needs, and choices of victims
+- Victim-Centered Approach: Prioritize safety, needs, and choices of victims

-- Non-Discrimination: Without distinction based on gender, age, background, or social status
+- Non-Discrimination: Regardless of gender, age, background, or social status

-- Do No Harm: Avoid causing additional harm to victims
+- Do No Harm: Avoid additional harm to victims

 - Respect the dignity and rights of every individual